pablochacin/git-notes-app/v1/README.md

 6.2 First attempt to fix dialog not shown by passing the main application's app to the config dialog (still not shown) 6.3 Dialog not shown fixed manually by adding a missing `ShowAndRun` call to the configuration dialog.
 Still fails

+At this point, I realized introducing a configuration dialog would require changes in the organization of the application that seemed beyond Claude's understanding of the fyne API.

+### Example application to explore fyne API